devarjya27/Advent-Of-Cyber-2024-Writeups/Day-1.md

+On this day we learn about OPSEC (Operational Security).
+Operational security refers to the processes to prevent ourselves from malicious people who want to steal sensitive info from us.
 We are asked to investigate a yt to mp3 website.
 + Firstly we are asked to use the site and download our files.
 We get two outputs.
 One named `song.mp3` the other `somg.mp3`.
 We examine what type of file both of these are:
   ```
   root@ip-10-10-189-48:~# file song.mp3